FarsetLabs/farsetlabs.github.io/membership/corporates.md

 individual member.
 For their ongoing support and participation in our community, we thank them on this page.

+# Membership Impacts

+For companies that think what we're doing is great, we offer them a way to help us financially in return for a similar level of involvement as normal individual membership.
+Each corporate membership has the same voting power as a single individual, to keep things community-focused.

+*   A seat on the **Farset Labs Advisory Board**, contributing to the strategic direction of the charity
+*   **Access to space** for all employees (under single identity)[^corp]
+*   **Community Presence** both online and within the space
+*   **One free evening event** slot per month
+*   **One free job/opportunity/project posting** per month
+*   Limited **Attendance to Member Only Events**[^corp]
+*   **Knowledge sharing** with local technical communities

 If you are interested in becoming a Corporate Member, please get in touch at [supportus@farsetlabs.org.uk](mailto:supportus@farsetlabs.org.uk)

+# Corporate Members

 ## Intel